braxtonowens/braxtonowens.github.io/_pages/about_braxton.md

----
-layout: about
-title: about
-permalink: /
-subtitle: <em>Confidence without doubt is the fastest path to being dangerously wrong.<em> - me

-profile:
-  align: right
-  image: braxton.png
-  image_circular: false # crops the image to make it circular

-news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
----

 Currently, I am a PhD student at BYU working in the [Biophysics](https://byu-biophysics.github.io/) group.
 I have the privilege of working with wonderful scientists like [Grant Jensen](https://jensenlab.byu.edu/), [Bryan Morse](https://cs.byu.edu/department/directories/faculty-directory/bryan-morse/), and [Gus Hart](https://physics.byu.edu/department/directory/hartg) on a daily basis.
 I love linear algebra and its applications, I live in the terminal with [neovim](https://neovim.io/), and my favorite textbook is [High-Dimensional Data Analysis with Low-Dimensional Models: Principles, Computation, and Applications](https://book-wright-ma.github.io/), which I just call "High-Dim, Low-Dim."

 I am a believer in [open collaboration](https://en.wikipedia.org/wiki/Open_collaboration) and am grateful for the community of open-source developers who make my life better.